DataJuggler/DocGen/ReadMe.md

-﻿DataJuggler.DocGen analyzes and Saves a Visual Studio solution in SQL Server.
+﻿DataJuggler.DocGen analyzes and Saves the code objects found in a Visual Studio solution in SQL Server.
+The main purpose of this project is to create documentation, but there are other uses.

 Code For The NuGet package and this project https://github.com/DataJuggler/DocGen